Ossiam/Thirty/README.md

 Description:

 Android-application used as an introduction to Android development and Android APIs.
-This application is an implementation of the game Thirty.
+This application is an implementation of the game Thirty and written in Kotlin.

 Rules: